Lily's Top 5 Tips for Crushing Senioritis

 3. Make Summer Plans

 Even though it’s February, I know we’re all thinking about summer.
 Though that might make you want to ditch school more, there’s a smarter way to acknowledge impatience: make plans!
-Schedule flights, Google activities, put that desire into arranging your summer months in advance.
+Plan outings, Google activities, put that desire into arranging your summer months in advance.
 That way, when June rolls around, you’ll be able to jump right in with only a swimsuit and a travel itinerary.
 Whether you’re traveling abroad or staying local, you can maximize the fun by getting a jump on your summer plans.
+(Psst - I know covid is making travel plans a shaky uncertainty, but planning them all the same can be really therapeutic.
+Things might change due to travel restrictions etc., but give yourself some hope.)

 4. Just Don’t Get in Trouble, Man